Watch Out For Unexpected S3 Cost When Using AWS Athena

-Following up on my last blog post (Using Parquet on Athena to Save Money on AWS), I wanted to share another thought about Athena, specifically how the S3 bucket is being used by Athena to store query results.
+Following up on my last blog post (Using Parquet on Athena to Save Money on AWS), I wanted to share another thought about AWS Athena, specifically how the S3 bucket is being used by Athena to store query results.

-On the first use of Athena, AWS will automatically create a new bucket to store the query results (bucket name
+On the first use of Amazon Athena, AWS will automatically create a new bucket to store the query results (bucket name

 aws-athena-query-results-<ACCOUNTID>-<REGION>).
 Athena will store a raw result file (